Regular Democratic Organization: Feud with Huey Long

 The RDO was involved in a costly feud with Louisiana politician Huey Long during the Walmsley period.
 Despite attempts at an alliance between the RDO and Long's statewide machine, the RDO ultimately lent strong support to the effort to impeach Long in 1929.
 The sides reconciled afterwards, leading to a period of productive cooperation between the camps until the alliance broke down in 1934.
 Heavy feuding resumed, which nearly reached armed confrontation.
 Long, with his statewide influence, managed to strip the RDO administration of New Orleans of most of its governing powers, eventually crippling the city.
 Walmsley rebuffed the RDO's request to step down to end the conflict, and the RDO (which also controlled the city council) abandoned him in return.
 Walmsley eventually resigned, leaving the RDO administration in turmoil.

 After Long was assassinated in 1935, his allies in state government continued the siege on the RDO, which was opposed to Long's candidate for mayor, Robert Maestri.
 Long's machine struck a deal which led to Maestri becoming both mayor and head of the RDO.
 With the power of both Long's machine and the RDO at his behest, Maestri's government became increasingly corrupt.

 Reform

-The election of Reform Democrat de Lesseps Story Morrison to Mayor in 1946 marked the end of RDO hegemony in New Orleans.
+The election of Reform Democrat deLesseps Story Morrison to Mayor in 1946 marked the end of RDO hegemony in New Orleans.
 The RDO's defeat was due in large measure to behind-the-scenes workings of Louisiana governor Jimmie Davis and the Uptown New Orleans elite, who specifically sought to end the machine that had run New Orleans for six decades.
 The Democratic Party's switch to progressive principles in the late 1960s eroded the conservative RDO's residual influence in government, with the victory of integrationist Democrat Moon Landrieu for mayor in 1970 reflecting the liberal ascendancy.
 Correspondingly, RDO has maintained its initials while touting "Republicans, Democrats, Others" as alternative underlying words.
 RDO detached from the Democratic Party and began tactically endorsing candidates irrespective of partisan affiliation.